twigikit/sql-homework/README.md

 #### Part 2.
 Specific Card Holders
 **Cardholder ID 2 and 18** <br>
-The two plots below represents the time series of transactions over 2018 for cardholder IDs 2 and 18.
+The line plots below represent the time series of transactions over 2018 for cardholder IDs 2 and 18.

 ![](./Diagram/Plot_Cardholder_2.png)